winsomehax/plugin.video.trovo/README.md

 # plugin.video.trovo

-Welcome to my Trovo addon for KODI
+Welcome to my Trovo addon for KODI.
+This add-on allows you to view streams and replay on the https://trovo.live streaming site.

 I hope you get some use out of it.
 Feel free to feedback any suggestions and/or code improvements.